 Which brings us back to Lecrae who, like most of his countrymen, doesn’t understand this.
 If he did, he wouldn’t make inflammatory comments criticizing the Declaration of Independence for not doing what it didn’t intend to do.
 But inflammatory comments are the inevitable result when people who don’t understand history try to score points by layering bad history on top of an already poorly-understood period.
 Lecrae and the people who supported his Independence Day message not only misunderstand the purpose of the Declaration of Independence, they misunderstand the history of American abolitionism.

-Does Lecrae know that Thomas Jefferson, the penman of the Declaration of Independence, was instrumental in ending the slave trade in Virginia and introduced legislation to end slavery in that state?
+Does Lecrae know that Thomas Jefferson, penman of the Declaration of Independence, was instrumental in ending the slave trade in Virginia and introduced legislation to end slavery in that state?
 Does he know that Jefferson’s first draft of the Declaration accused the British Crown of waging “a cruel war against human nature itself” by introducing slavery to the colonies, thereby “violating the most sacred rights of life [and] liberty in the persons of a distant people who never offended him…”?
 Does he know that Roger Sherman, a member of the committee that drafted the Declaration, was a man of deep religious convictions who staunchly opposed slavery?
 Does he know that the American War for Independence, which was a direct result of the Declaration, led to the ending of slavery in several northern states?
 Most importantly, does he understand that the classical liberal and Christian principles embodied in the Declaration of Independence were the same principles that fueled the abolitionist movement?

 Maybe the best question is if any of this matters to Social Justice Warriors and their ahistorical opinions.

 Ultimately, this entire controversy is over a misunderstanding of the history and purpose of the Declaration of Independence.
 It would have been wonderful if individual liberty could have been comprehensively attained and the 4,000 year old institution of slavery ended by merely signing a document.
 But that’s not the way human beings work.
 Change is slow and painstaking, and that is doubly true of the march of freedom.